Posted 03.11.2019 by Maddy Osman

 No one wants to hear only your voice all the time, so sharing other content helps add diversity to your messaging.
 Additionally, sharing content from multiple sources turns your social feed into an industry resource — not just your brand’s promotional mouthpiece.

-Repurposing content is another smart strategy for savvy social media marketers.
+Repurposing content is another smart strategy for savvy social media marketers that want to maximize their social media budgets.
 Say you’ve just written a long, in-depth blog post and you want to do everything you can to make sure that this was time well spent.
 Repurposing this content across various mediums and social channels is a great way to ensure that your followers (and potential followers) see it and act on it.